Amivero-LLC/openwebui-localdev/README.md

 ## Quickstart

 1) Create an environment.
-- Simplest (also auto-picks a free port block): `scripts/deploy.sh --name local` (writes `deployments/local.env` and starts the stack)
+- Simplest (also auto-picks a free port block): `scripts/deploy.sh --name local` (writes `deployments/local.env` and starts the stack; see Multi-environment Deployment below)
 - Classic: `cp .env.example .env` then edit for secrets/ports.

 2) Start or restart the stack.